 Atheists do not respect authority

-Atheists do not acknowledge any personified authority above mankind.
+Atheists do not acknowledge any personified authority above humankind.
 This makes it look as if atheists are by definition egoistic or anarchistic.
 However, the rejection of belief in God does not mean the rejection of authorities in general.
-Most atheists respect all authorities of their country.
+As we have seen, most atheists respect all authorities of their country.
 They submit to the law just as everybody else.
 The only difference to believers is that atheists see no supernatural authority above humanity.
 This means that atheists believe that humanity has to take matters of law into its own hands.
 And this is indeed what happens: The law of a country is always written by humans and not by gods.
 This is true even if people have the habit of ascribing their laws to the gods.

 Some believers, on the other hand, hold that their god has the highest moral authority.
-Thereby, they actually raise their own human interpretation of morality to the status of the divine — i.e., to a status that is higher than human laws.
+That said, this god has never spoken to them (at least not in a verifiable way).
+Thus, what these people mean by that god’s authority is in fact their own (human) interpretation of what they have read and what they have been told.
+With this, these people raise their own viewpoint to the status of the divine — i.e., to a status that is higher than human laws.
 This can be not just arrogant, but also dangerous.

 If the faithful truly and fully believe in a protective deity, why would they dive into a foxhole to protect themselves from the bullets whizzing by?
 A part of their brain knows damn well that if they do not protect themselves, the bullets will hardly discriminate between those who claim faith and those who reject it.